material-motion/tools/README.md

 # Material Motion team documents

 Welcome to the Material Motion's team documentation.
+This is the central place to learn about how we operate as a team and as a community.

 The [Starmap](https://material-motion.gitbooks.io/material-motion-starmap/content/) describes our long-term, multi-year goals.